gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-design/eleventy-design.md

 ---
 published: false
-title: "Making a structured eleventy design for my portfolio page"
+title: "Eleventy basics you might need for creating a generic design"
 cover_image: "https://raw.githubusercontent.com/gabbersepp/dev.to-posts/master/blog-posts/private-page/eleventy-design/assets/header.png"
-description: "How to create an generic eleventy design that can be used on all sub pages and how to use SASS in eleventy."
+description: "Before creating the final structure of the design I show you how to handle some basic use cases with eleventy."
 tags: eleventy, website, portfolio, design
 series: private_page
 canonical_url:
 ---

-In the last articles I showed you how you can fetch tweets, their images and display them within your eleventy page.
+In the last articles I showed you how you can fetch tweets, their images and display them within your `eleventy` page.
 Also I modified my build process to upload the files through a HTTP upload endpoint.

-In this article you learn how you can build a generic design that can be used on all sub pages.
-I do not know if this follows any best practices but at least it fits exactly my needs.

-Also I am using some sort of `Javascript` for navigation and this might be a problem for web crawlers.
+In this article you learn some `eleventy` basics that we will need in order to create a generic design.

 # My design draft
 Of course I am a bad designer.
 So I have problems choosing the right colors and combining the right ones to make it look great.
 But I know how my page should look like.
 At least I have some sort of idea that I want to try out.

-## The startscreen
+## The start screen
 It should show a picture of me and some text describing me and the content that can be found at this page.
 Somehow it should look like this:

 ![startscreen](./assets/Startscreen.png)